jimmymaise/slack-bot/README.md

 8. In the same section, click 'Install our app' into the workspace.
 Allow the requested access.

-Assume that we have deployed the bot to the Lambda and have the `permanent address`: https://xyz123.execute-api.us-west-1.amazonaws.com/slack-bot-bip
+Assume that we have deployed the bot to the Lambda (Check Deployment stage below) and have the `permanent address`: https://xyz123.execute-api.us-west-1.amazonaws.com/slack-bot-bip